 6 Shareholders’ rights

 Every CPH Chemie + Papier Holding AG registered share entitles its holder to one vote at the General Meeting.
 There are no voting right restrictions.

-Unless otherwise required by law, the General Meeting passes its resolutions and conducts its elections by a relative majority of the votes cast.
-Blank and invalid votes are not counted in these calculations.
+Unless otherwise required by law, the General Meeting passes its resolutions and conducts its elections by a majority of the votes cast.
+Abstentions, voting ballots submitted blank and invalid votes are not counted in the corresponding calculations.
 In accordance with Article 12 of the Articles of Incorporation, all such votes and elections are open, unless the meeting chair or any other attendee demands a secret ballot.